openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

    - The wrapped session key represented as an octet string, i.e., the output of the encryption procedure described in {{ecc-mlkem-encryption}}.

-Note that unlike most public-key algorithms, in the case of a v3 PKESK packet, the symmetric algorithm identifier is not encrypted.
+Note that unlike most public-key algorithms, for the ML-KEM composite schemes, in the case of a v3 PKESK packet, the symmetric algorithm identifier is not encrypted.
 Instead, it is prepended to the encrypted session key in plaintext.
 In this case, the symmetric algorithm used MUST be AES-128, AES-192 or AES-256 (algorithm ID 7, 8 or 9).

 ### Key Material Packets {#mlkem-ecc-key}